Oportun Financial (NASDAQ:OPRT) Issues FY 2022 Earnings Guidance

-Several equities research analysts have recently commented on OPRT shares.
-Loop Capital started coverage on shares of Oportun Financial in a research report on Monday, March 14th.
-They issued a buy rating and a $24.00 target price for the company.
-BTIG Research reiterated a buy rating and issued a $27.00 price target on shares of Oportun Financial in a research note on Thursday, April 14th.
-Finally, Zacks Investment Research upgraded shares of Oportun Financial from a hold rating to a strong-buy rating and set a $13.00 target price for the company in a research report on Wednesday, May 18th.
-Five analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, Oportun Financial currently has a consensus rating of Buy and an average price target of $24.00.
+A number of equities analysts have recently weighed in on the company.
+BTIG Research reiterated a buy rating and set a $27.00 target price on shares of Oportun Financial in a research note on Thursday, April 14th.
+Loop Capital initiated coverage on Oportun Financial in a research note on Monday, March 14th.
+They set a buy rating and a $24.00 price objective on the stock.
+Finally, Zacks Investment Research upgraded Oportun Financial from a hold rating to a strong-buy rating and set a $13.00 price objective on the stock in a research note on Wednesday, May 18th.
+Five investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, Oportun Financial presently has a consensus rating of Buy and an average target price of $24.00.

 Oportun Financial Corporation provides financial services.
 It offers personal loans, auto loans, and credit cards.
 The company serves customers online and over-the-phone, as well as through retail locations.
 It operates in 24 states in the United States, which include Arkansas, Delaware, Indiana, Kentucky, Mississippi, Montana, North Dakota, New Hampshire, Oregon, South Carolina, South Dakota, and Virginia.